Michael Andlauer

-Michael Andlauer (born 1966) is a French-born Canadian businessman, who is known for being the founder of Andlauer Healthcare Group and the majority owner of National Hockey League (NHL) team, Ottawa Senators.
-He is the founder of businesses ATS Healthcare, Accuristix, Bulldog Capital Partners and the CEO of Andlauer Healthcare Group.
+Michael Andlauer (born 1966) is a French-born Canadian businessman, who is known for being the founder of Andlauer Healthcare Group and the majority owner of the National Hockey League (NHL) team, the Ottawa Senators.
+He is the founder of businesses ATS Healthcare, Accuristix, and Bulldog Capital Partners and the CEO of Andlauer Healthcare Group.

-As the owner of the Ottawa Senators, he also owns its minor league American Hockey League team, the Belleville Senators (AHL).
-He was formerly a minority owner of the Montreal Canadiens NHL team until he purchased the Senators and the Ontario Hockey League (OHL) team, the Brantford Bulldogs.
+As the majority owner of the Ottawa Senators, he also shares ownership of its minor league affiliate American Hockey League team, the Belleville Senators (AHL).
+He was formerly a minority owner of the Montreal Canadiens NHL team until he, along with other limited partners, purchased the Senators.
+He previously owned the Ontario Hockey League (OHL) team, the Brantford Bulldogs.

 Early life

-Andlauer was born in Toulouse, France, and was raised by a single mother in the neighbourhood of Notre-Dame-de-Grace, located in Montreal, Quebec, Canada.
+Andlauer was born in Toulouse, France and was two when he moved to Canada.
+Andlauer was raised by a single mother, Monique Van de Velde, in the neighbourhood of Notre-Dame-de-Grace, located in Montreal, Quebec, Canada.
 He attended York University in Toronto, but dropped out to take a job at McCain Foods.

 Career

 Business career

 In 1991, Andlauer, by now the head of McCain's trucking operations, left the company to launch the Andlauer Transportation Services trucking company, which delivers pharmaceutical products.
 It grew to be one of the largest health transportation companies in Canada.

 In 1994, Andlauer launched a healthcare logistics firm now known as Accuristix, Bulldog Capital Partners, a private equity firm, and founded Andlauer Management Group (AMG), which manages transportation and logistics companies across the country.

 In 2019, Andlauer launched Andlauer Healthcare Group to consolidate several specialized healthcare supply chain companies together.